Efficient Homomorphically Encrypted Convolutional Neural Network Without Rotation: Experimental Results and Comparisons

 \subsubsection{FC Layer Evaluation}

-The complexity of evaluating one FC layer with input size $n_i$, output size $n_o$, and length-$N$ ciphertext polynomial is listed in Table \ref{tab: HE FC Cost}.
-Our design does not require ciphertext rotations.
-In our design, $\lfloor N/n_i\rfloor $ rows of the weight matrix are fitted into one polynomial $w(X)$.
-Hence the entire weight matrix can be packed into $\lceil n_o/(\lfloor N/n_i\rfloor)\rceil$ polynomials.
-On the server side, every $w(X)$ is stored and each of them is multiplied to $a(X)$ from Algorithm \ref{alg:proposed_fc}.
-The resulted $p(X)$ is sent to the client.
-It is pre-multiplied with $s(X)$ and the product polynomials are stored.
-The client carries out one polynomial multiplication for each $v(X)$ with the pre-computed $p(X)\cdot s(X)$.
-Each resulted $c^r_1(X)$ only has $n_o$ valid coefficients.
-These coefficients are stored and added up with those from $c_0^r(X)$ received from the server to calculate the valid coefficients in $r(X)$.
+The complexity of evaluating one FC layer with an input size of $n_i$, output size of $n_o$, and a length-$N$ ciphertext polynomial is presented in Table \ref{tab: HE FC Cost}.
+This complexity is derived using an analysis similar to that of the Conv layer.
+Notably, our design does not require ciphertext rotations.
+In our design, $\lfloor N/n_i\rfloor $ rows of the weight matrix are packed into a single polynomial $w(X)$.
+Therefore, the entire weight matrix can be packed into $\lceil n_o/(\lfloor N/n_i\rfloor)\rceil$ polynomials.

 The complexities of FC layer evaluation using the Gazelle \parencite{Gazelle}, Cheetah \parencite{Cheetah}, and ConvFHE \parencite{ConvFHE} designs are also listed in Table \ref{tab: HE FC Cost}.
-Our design computes a much smaller number of coefficients in the products of polynomials for FC layers compared to the previous designs.
+Overall, our design requires a smaller number of NTTs and INTTs compared to the prior works.
 Besides, Gazelle and ConvFHE require many expensive ciphertext rotations.
-The Gazelle design also needs to store the rotation keys with $N\lceil\lceil 2n_o/(\lfloor N/n_i\rfloor)\rceil-2+2\log_2{\frac{N}{n_o}}\rceil$ coefficients.
-As a result, its storage requirement is much larger than that of our design.
-Cheetah and ConvFHE do not need to record any polynomials on the client side.
-Although ConvFHE also requires to store $2N\lceil\! \log_2{\!\frac{n_o}{(\!\lfloor\!
-N\!/\!n_i\!\rfloor\!)}\!}\!\rceil$ coefficients of the rotation keys for FC evaluation, its storage requirement is still smaller than our proposed scheme.
-Therefore, the storage requirements of Cheetah and ConvFHE are around half compared to that of our proposed scheme.
+Although our design demands approximately twice the storage compared to Cheetah and ConvFHE, this is not a major concern, as storage resources are relatively inexpensive.